 Music is one of the simple pleasures in life.
 Anyone who plays music knows that it is almost a mystical pull for musicians to gather together to celebrate the art and gift of musical ability.
 In living a more simple lifestyle, one of the things we encourage is for musicians to bring along their talent to any group gathering we have on the farm.
 It may just be a few family members, but nothing can beat the entertainment portion of the evening.

 Feeling brave?
 Don’t have an instrument to play?
 There are all kinds of instruments you can make yourself.
 Some are as simple as an old washboard and a wooden spoon.
-Use an empty, small plastic water bottle; fill it with dried beans and tape the top on securely.
+Use an empty, small plastic water bottle, and fill it with dried beans.Tape the top on securely.
 Instant Maracas!
-Or, you can take it a step further like James did – he built him a Bass out of an old galvanized tub, a piece of wood and a few strings.
+Or, you can take it a step further like James did and build a Bass out of an old galvanized tub, a piece of wood and a few strings.

 For more Musical Posts, be sure to read: